 You are probably familiar with the term Game Theory, but do you know what it actually means?
-Read on, because you will quickly understand the advantages of this mathematical concept, or AI Repricing on Amazon, to sellers.
+Read on to understand the advantages of this mathematical concept and how it plays into AI Repricing on Amazon.

-We’re assuming you are an Amazon Seller having no idea what Game Theory is.
+We’re assuming that you are an Amazon Seller and you don’t quite know what Game Theory is.
 Or you do, but you can’t imagine how your Amazon store could benefit from it.

 Game Theory and John Nash

-What it comes down to, is that if four men are in a bar with four women.
-They all want to dance with the hot blond one.
-If they decide to all try to go for her, there is a significant chance that none of the guys will end up dancing at all.
-Because the other women don’t want to be the second choice.
+What it comes down to, if four men are in a bar with four women, they are likely (potentially) to want to dance with the hot blond woman, (assuming they all feel that she is the best suited for them).
+If they all decide to pursue her, there is a significant chance that none of the guys will end up dancing at all, especially because the other women won’t want to be second choice.
 Best case scenario, three of them will sit lonely at the bar, and only one of the guys will get to dance with the blond girl.

 Better to Dance Together than Not to Dance at All

 Game Theory tells the men to each pick a different girl to dance with.
-This way chances are high that all four women and all four men get to spend their evening close to a woman.
-No one feels like second choice and no-one gets rejected.
-Three men might not be dancing with their hot blondie, but at least they are dancing.
+This way chances are high that all four women and all four men get to spend their evening together.
+No one feels like a second choice and no-one gets rejected.
+Three men might not be dancing with their desired woman, but at least they are dancing.

 How to Dance in Amazon Price Wars

-To automate this repricing process, the majority of professional Amazon sellers are using some form of repricing software.
-They apply complex rules or use artificial intelligence machine learning.
+To automate this repricing process, the majority of professional Amazon sellers are likely using a repricing software.
+They apply complex rules or use artificial intelligence – machine learning.
 Game Theory repricing on Amazon in other words.

 Today, you stand little chance of competing against other FBA sellers if you are not using some form of repricing software.
 These softwares change your price every few minutes, but unfortunately, it becomes an impossible task when doing it manually.
 With that, come two more disadvantages: